abhisheksrivastava-dev/carousel/README.md

-# carousel
-carousel using basic HTML CSS and JS
+Carousel using basic HTML CSS and JS